Percona-Lab/percona-docstreamer/readme.md

 ### Best Practices & Safety Precautions

-To ensure data integrity and prevent accidental data loss during migration, we recommend following these guidelines before initiating a docMongoStream process.
+To ensure data integrity and prevent accidental data loss during migration, we recommend following these guidelines before initiating a docStreamer process.

- - Backup Your Destination ***(if the destination environment contains data)*** Because docMongoStream will overwrite documents with matching _ids, always create a backup of your destination database before running a Full Sync.
+ - Backup Your Destination ***(if the destination environment contains data)*** Because Percona docStreamer will overwrite documents with matching _ids, always create a backup of your destination database before running a Full Sync.
 This ensures you can roll back if valid data is accidentally overwritten.

  - Audit Existing Collections: ***(if the destination environment contains data)*** Check your destination database to see if collections with the same names as your source already exist.
 If they do, verify if the data is intended to be merged.
 If not, consider renaming the source or destination collection.